robe2/postgis_letters/README.md

 - PostgreSQL 9.1+
 - PostGIS 2.0+
 - Posix shell for building (e.g. Linux/Unix/mingw/cygwin)
-  This is only needed to rebuilt the .sql files in sql folder
+  This is only needed to rebuild the .sql files in sql folder

 ### Build ###
 make all